Embark on a captivating journey through time and Experience Japanese culture with special moments rooted in the past

 Since the 700s, the Hida region in northern Gifu has had a reputation for wood crafting.
 Hida’s woodcrafters built such fine temples and shrines that the old Hida Province was exempted from paying taxes in return for dispatching a group of woodcrafters to the then-capital Nara.
 While there, they helped create some of the most famous historic structures remaining in Japan.

 Handed down through generations, you can see the craftsmanship today in the ornate carvings on the floats at many of Gifu’s festivals, and in the traditional wooden buildings in Takayama’s old town.
 You see it in the handicrafts on sale at Takayama’s Miyagawa morning market and in craft shops around the region.
-Hida’s woodcrafters have left an indelible mark on Gifu and its culture.
+Immerse in Japanese culture as Hida’s woodcrafters leave an indelible mark on Gifu’s artistic heritage.

 While Hida woodcrafters are rooted in tradition, they are not stuck in the past.
 Whether working with cypress, cedar or beech, they also use their traditional techniques to shape contemporary creations.
 There are sleek lines of Hida furniture, kitchen utensils and much more.
 And it’s all made while ensuring craftsmen and forest continue to coexist.